sirius-ms/sirius/README.md

 highlighted in dark blue while all other matches are highlighted in a translucent blue.

-Even if the correct structure is not found by CSI:FingerId -especially if the correct structure is not contained in any database -you can get information about the structure by looking at the predicted structures:
+Even if the correct structure is not found by CSI:FingerID -especially if the correct structure is not contained in any database -you can get information about the structure by looking at the predicted structures:
 When clicking on the large light green squares you see which molecular